tipejn/DeveloperCodingTest/README.md

 # Hacker News Best Stories API

-This project is a RESTful API that fetches the top `n` stories from Hacker News, sorted by their score.
+This REST API project fetches the top `n` stories from Hacker News, sorted by their score.
 It integrates with the Hacker News API and employs caching for performance optimization.

 ---